Sample Report

 Item 20 — System Shrinking — 44 Net Unit Losses in 3 Years

-Finding: AAMCO's franchised unit count has declined every year for three consecutive years: 593 to 549.
+Finding: AAMCO's franchised unit count has declined every year for three consecutive years: 593 → 549.
 That is a net loss of 44 franchised units (7.4%) with no sign of reversal.

 What to do: Call former franchisees listed in Item 20.
-Ask specifically: "Why did you leave?
+Ask: "Why did you leave?
 Would you do it again?
 Were you profitable?"

 Item 6 — Total Fee Burden Exceeds 11.5% of Gross Revenue

 What to do: Build a detailed pro forma with actual local costs.
-Ask AAMCO for a breakdown of how the national ad fund is spent.
+Ask AAMCO for a breakdown of national ad fund spending.

 Yellow Flags 8 found